2Printer Settings

 Default: *.*

-Use expression that allows printing certain attachments by mask.
+Use an expression that allows printing certain attachments by mask.
 For example, use *.pdf to print PDF attachments only; enter attachment.* to print only files containing "attachment" in the filename.

 Exclude attachments by file mask